 Love Brisbane?
 Love food?
-Then, guys, I’ve got the blog post for you.
+Then, guys, I’ve got the list for you.
 I wanted to share with you my favourite Brisbane meals and a bit of a guide to what I recommend as the must-try places to eat.
 These are the spots I genuinely love to visit and go to time and time again.
-If you’ve ever wanted to stalk me, just hang out at one of these places and I’ll show up at some point (don’t though, that’s weird af).
+If you’ve ever wanted to stalk me, just hang out at one of these places and I’ll show up at some point (don’t though, that’s weird).

-I’ve brought together a mix of the best fancy meals, budget bites, breakfasts, sweet treats, lunches, dinners and BOOZE for you choose from.
-So, here they are… 26 of my FAVOURITE Brisbane meals!
+I’ve brought together a mix of the best fancy meals, budget bites, breakfasts, sweet treats, lunches, dinners and booze for you to choose from.
+So, here they are… 20 of my favourite Brisbane meals!
 All the flavours!
 Very munch!

 3. Pasta from 1889 Enoteca

-For Brisbane’s best pasta, get yourself down to 1889 Enoteca in Woolloongabba.
+If you are looking for Brisbane’s best pasta, get yourself down to 1889 Enoteca in Woolloongabba.
 The pasta here is next level, as is their fantastic range of wines.
 A meal here really is one of those dining experiences that turn into a great evening you just can’t forget.
-Matt and I go here whenever we have something really special we want to celebrate.
-Find 1889 Enoteca here.
+I go here whenever I have something really special I want to celebrate.

 4. Cake from Jocelyn’s Provisions

-You have not truly lived until you’ve eating one of Jocelyn’s incredible cakes, from her James Street store.
-My sister-in-law and I eat these as our naughty treat, with a cup of tea and a good old-fashioned gossip.
+You have not truly lived until you’ve eaten one of Jocelyn’s Provisions incredible cakes, from her James Street store.
+My sister and I eat these as a naughty treat, with a coffee and a good old-fashioned tongue wag.
 Not only do they look picture-perfect, the cakes here are full of flavour and deliciously moist.
 Yep, I said moist.
 My favourite is the Passionfruit Butter Cake because passionfruit!
-All the noms!
-Find Jocelyn’s Provisions here.

 6. Breakfast at Jam Pantry

-If you like your breakfast to be fun, then you have to go to Jam Pantry in Greenslopes.
+If you like your breakfast to be fun, then you have to go to The Jam Pantry in Greenslopes.
 Created by foodie genius and Brisbane food icon, Nims, this super cool space on Logan Road boasts a menu unlike any other in Brisbane.
 For real.
-There are your usual breakfast staples, of course, but then there’s a rotating menu composing seasonal treats and amazing creations born from Nims food-loving mind.
+There are your usual breakfast staples, of course, but then there’s a rotating menu composing seasonal treats and amazing creations born from Nim’s food-loving mind.
 Think fairytale breakfasts and you’ll be in the right vicinity.
-Find the Jam Pantry here.

 For really great Vietnamese food, get yourself down to Vietnam House in the Valley.
 This place is really low-key and laid back, but has an easy, enjoyable vibe to it that I really like.
 It’s my Vietnamese go-to, for those nights when you want something delicious but not stodgy to eat.
 The Pho here is really, really good and I always struggle to choose just one thing to eat.
-Matt raves about the Singapore Noodles.
-Find Vietnam House here.
+Don’t miss out on the Singapore Noodles!

 When it comes to eating delicious dumplings, Harajuku Gyoza is my top pick.
-They have tasty options for vegetarians and you can get your dumplings steamed or fried.
+They have tasty options for meat-eaters and vegetarians and you can get your dumplings steamed or fried.
 They also do this really yummy tofu and broth thing, which is surprisingly great (trust me, I hate tofu and even I love it!)
 They have a few locations now so, take your pick.
-Find Harajuku Gyoza here.

-Another of my favourite Brisbane breakfast spots, Lucky Duck is a very cool little space in Highgate Hill.
+Another of my favourite Brisbane breakfast spots, Lucky Duck Cafe & Bar is a very cool little space in Highgate Hill.
 I love this place because the food is really fresh and the portion sizes are generous, but not overwhelming.
 They consistently make great food at great prices and the coffee is awesome too!
 It’s a go-to spot for me.
-Find Lucky Duck Cafe & Bar here.

 If you’re on a budget, head directly to Quanh Thanh in West End.
-I was introduced to this place by my good friend, Claire, a few years ago and I just love it.
+I was introduced to this place by a good friend a few years ago and I just love it.
 There’s a great range of Vietnamese basics that are tasty and won’t break the bank.
-If you’re feeling a bit down on a winters day, their Pho will always cure what ails you.
+If you’re feeling a bit down on a winter’s day, their Pho will always cure what ails you.
 Always.
-Find Quanh Thanh here.

 13. Breakfast at Brown Dog